icons8/lunacy-docs/docs/tools_new.md

 That is typically how all eyedroppers work in similar apps.
 Lunacy’s eyedropper also features a **zoom option** that comes in handy when you need pixel precision for small target areas.

 To enable it, hover the eyedropper over the target and hold down the left mouse button.
 Then point the eyedropper to the required pixel and release the mouse button.
-To exit the zoom mode, press `Esc` or quickly swipe the cursor anywhere away from the current area, like in the demo below:
+To exit the zoom mode, press `Esc` or quickly swipe the cursor anywhere away from the current area.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tools_eyedropper_zoom.png" height="auto"><source src="/public/tools_eyedropper_zoom.mp4" type="video/mp4"></video>